-Staying out of debt should be your paramount obsession.
+Staying ahead of the debt trap should be your paramount obsession.
 It has become mine over the last few years.
 Last year, a personal situation left my financial plans in tatters.
 The unpredictable nature of life had hit me in the face.
-The only reaction I could think of, while still reeling under the impending demands, was … Continue reading 6 Simple Ways to Stay Ahead of Debt
+The only reaction I could think of, while still reeling under the impending … Continue reading 6 Simple Ways to Stay Ahead of Debt

 Now, I won't put this book in the same category as, perhaps, Benjamin Graham's masterpiece: 'The Intelligent Investor'.
 Where Graham's book was more academic in nature and started from the bottom up, Lynch's book is for informed investors.
 At least those investors who know the ropes of the stock market.